sustglobal/dev-center/jekyll/userguide.md

 3. **High Emissions:** This scenario covers a future where the world continues on its current trajectory (SSP5-RCP8.5).
 There is continued reliance on competitive markets to produce rapid technological progress..
 Global markets are increasingly integrated.
 There is a high reliance on fossil fuels, with emissions peaking around 2090 and global mean temperatures rising approximately 5°C by 2100.

 ## Physical Hazard Modeling
-We report on 7 acute physical hazards at the asset level: wildfire, drought, heatwaves, flooding, sea level rise, and tropical cyclones.
+We report on 7 acute physical hazards at the asset level: wildfire, drought, heatwaves, flooding, sea level rise, tropical cyclones, and water stress.
 The modeled results are stored as time series for each specific asset within a portfolio of assets.

 ### Wildfire